pkanal/gatsby-starter-netlify-cms/src/pages/home/index.md

 ---
-templateKey: "home-page"
+templateKey: home-page
-path: /home
-title: Home
+title: A Framework for Change
 ---